 Why is Oxfam interested in care work?

-Care is a crucial dimension of well-being.
-People need care throughout their lives in order to survive and thrive.
 Care has long been considered to be the natural responsibility of women, as a result of which the costs of providing care fall disproportionately on women.
 Women's unpaid care work has recently been recognised as a major human rights issue.
 Women, especially those living in poverty, face heavy and unequal care responsibilities which impede efforts to promote gender equality and women's equal enjoyment of human rights.